mars0i/imp/README.md

 # imp
-miscellaneous experiments with imprecise probability in OCaml
+Miscellaneous experiments with imprecise probability in OCaml